Buffalo Metro Rail: Fares

 Fares are collected through a proof-of-payment system, enforced through random ticket inspections.
 Travel is free on the above ground portion of the system.
 Regular fare is $2; various passes are also available for sale.
 All stations have ticket machines.
 Due to the COVID-19 pandemic, NFTA temporarily suspended fare collection starting in late March 2020.
 Fare collection resumed on June 29, 2020.

 Schedules

 Metro Rail runs as follows: Monday-Friday from 5:10 am-12:50 am, Saturdays from 7:05 am-12:50 am and Sundays and holidays from 8:00 am-11:50 pm (although most bus service is available until approximately 12:30 am).
 Trains run as often as once every ten minutes at rush hour and generally no less often than once every twenty minutes.
 In July 2008, the NFTA reported that the passenger count "eclipsed the previous year's tally by 23%."
 As a result, the following September, the NFTA implemented an earlier start for the weekday schedule in response to an 11% increase in ridership over eight months of growth.

 Ridership

-Annual ridership statistics are from the Federal Transit Administration's National Transit Database, which contains data from 1996 to 2011: